thanethomson/blog/data/Post/2011-06-01-the-evils-of-mass-marketing.md

 a thought on mass marketing was sparked by the second paragraph of the article:

-> Of course, in the last decade of Usenet’s life, it became increasingly emaciated and diseased, robbing many of us of those fond memories.
+> Of course, in the last decade of Usenet's life, it became increasingly emaciated and diseased, robbing many of us of those fond memories.
 Legitimate users flocked to newer mediums and all that was left was the infectious spam.